BerenChou/SGBTransNet/README.md

 # Work in progress...

-Model codes and trained weights (see below) have been uploaded.
+Codes and configurations for our model, trained weights (see below) have been uploaded.

-Configuration files and some python files (including dataset class files, loading pipelines, metric files, loss functions, etc.) which we directly place them in the mmseg package are being put together.
-We release the codes of our model first.
+Some codes (calculating 95HD, loss functions with SVLS, loading pipelines, etc.) are written in source codes of mmsegmentation package, and are being put together now.
 The project is built upon [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) and we also borrow some codes from [vit-pytorch](https://github.com/lucidrains/vit-pytorch), deep thanks for their codes.

 # Experiments
 ## Data acquisition